-Assistance is given to the Commonwealth Consumer Affairs Advisory Council who provide advice to the Assistant Treasurer on consumer policy issues.
+Assistance is given to the Commonwealth Consumer Affairs Advisory Council who provide advice to the Minister for Small Business on consumer policy issues.
 The Advisory Council meets two to four times a year.

 For information about consumer policy in Australia and our engagement internationally, visit the Australian Consumer Law website.

 The Australian Government has responsibility for regulating consumer credit.
 This includes home loans, personal loans, credit cards, store credit and reverse mortgages available from both bank and non-bank lenders and mortgage brokers.
 The Government is examining whether to extend its regulatory responsibility to credit for small business and investment purposes.

 For further information on the Consumer Credit reforms, visit the Consumer Credit website.

 Treasury is responsible for providing advice on consumer protection for individual members of superannuation entities.
 Treasury works closely with the financial services consumer protection and market integrity regulator, the Australian Securities and Investments Commission.

 The Treasury provides advice on a range of key competition and regulatory reforms and co-ordinates the Productivity Commissions' work program.
 Since 1995, Australia's governments have been engaged in wide-ranging reforms to enhance the competitiveness of the Australia economy.
 For information about the National Competition Policy and its implementation, visit the National Competition Council website.

 Australia is a member of the OECD Committee on Competition.
 In 2008, the OECD published the Competition Assessment Toolkit.

 Competition and consumer laws are enforced by three national regulators.